robingould/robingould/README.md

 ### 🤔 About me:
-Having fun with AI / ML since I was 14 using Racket and Octave reading “How to Design Programs” (the blue book).
-Implemented the Gradient Descent and PID control for a project model self-driving car and got a small taste of Greg Hendershotts’s “Fear of Macros”, although I didn’t get very far.
-At the time I was super excited about self-driving cars and comma.ai (George Hotz goat) had just come out with their first kit.
-I ended up saving up to buy the Honda Civic model that was most compatible with the technology, but never ended up modding the car.
-It’s still currently the car I have and I’ll going to do the mods after I get a job and can afford it.

 - Just graduated from University of Connecticut in Compsci + Data Analytics with a math minor and looking for employment as a doing Machine Learning, Artificial Intelligence, or as a Full Stack Software Engineer.
 - I’m interested in modding thinkpads, music production and physics/materials science
 - Currently researching applications of physics techniques with collision detection